Recipe Generation from Unsegmented Cooking Videos: Extended model

 In addition to the losses described in \secref{subsec:loss_function}, we introduce the following two types of loss functions: (1) visual simulator loss $L_{vsim}$ and (2) textual attention loss $L_{tattn}$. \figref{fig:loss_computation} shows an overview of the loss computation for these two losses.

-\textbf{(1) Visual simulator loss} aims to train the visual simulator, consisting of two losses: (1) ingredient selection loss and (2) action selection loss.
+\textbf{(1) Visual simulator loss $L_{vsim}$} aims to train the visual simulator, summing up two losses: (1) ingredient selection loss $L_{is}$ and (2) action selection loss $L_{as}$.
 Given the action- and ingredient-event attention matrices in \eqref{eq:adot} and \eqref{eq:gdot}, they are computed as the summed negative log-likelihood based on the ingredients/actions and events that constitute the recipe story.

 To avoid costly human annotations, we compute the loss through distant supervision \cite{mintz2009acl} following our previous work.
-For the ingredient selection loss, labels are obtained whether the sentence corresponding ground-truth event contains ingredients and the events are oracle or not at each step.
-For the action selection loss, labels are obtained whether the sentence has actions in the 384 actions defined by \cite{bosselut2018iclr} and the events are oracle or not at each step.
+For the ingredient selection loss, labels are obtained on whether the sentence corresponding ground-truth event contains ingredients and whether the events are oracle or not at each step.

+For the action selection loss, labels are obtained whether the sentence has actions in the 384 actions defined by \cite{bosselut2018iclr} and whether the events are oracle or not at each step.
 For example, in \figref{fig:loss_computation}, ``eggs'' at the event index of 3 is extracted as an ingredient label, and ``crack'' and ``stir'' are extracted at the same event index as an action label.
+Mathematically, let $\ddot{A}_h, \ddot{G}_{h}^{t-1}$ be the action- and material-label binary matrices respectively, where each element represents $0$ or $1$.
+Based on $\hat{A}_h, \hat{G}_h^{t-1}, \ddot{A}_h, \ddot{G}_{h}^{t-1}$, the ingredient and action selection losses are computed as: